gbtimmon/fss16GBT/read/Paper2 Summary.md

 * Spiral : Solves issues in Waterfall model- two design stages are unnecessary, top down approach along with look-ahead approach, identification of risks and issues.
 Advantage- control risks and costs.
 Best suited to Category 1 but can be modified for all categories.
 Disadvantage- requires flexible project and relies on designer's risk analysis.
 * Unified Process Model: Model(or architechture) based and use-case driven.
 Developed for OOPs.
 Suitable for Category 2 and 3 projects.
 Not ideal for large systems.
 * RAD: Rapid Application Development.
 It is a way to deliver projects faster and iteratively.
 Promotes a collaborative atmosphere where business stakeholders participate actively in prototyping, creating test cases and performing unit tests.
 RAD is now used as a generic term for a number of techniques ofr speeding the software development.

-1. Agile: Projects are divided into sub-projects to avoid issues with changes.
+i) Agile: Projects are divided into sub-projects to avoid issues with changes.
 Short interval development to small incremental changes.
 Applying Agile to large projects can be problematic because it emphasizes real-time communication.
 Most suited to Category 3.

-2. Extreme Programming (XP): Development takes place incrementally and fast with a business champion acting as a conduit for user-driven requirements and functionality.
+ii) Extreme Programming (XP): Development takes place incrementally and fast with a business champion acting as a conduit for user-driven requirements and functionality.
 Costs may be higher, if new requirement changes are done.

-3. Lean Development (LD): Deliver projects early with minimal functionality
+iii) Lean Development (LD): Deliver projects early with minimal functionality.

-4. Scrum: Development takes place over a series of short iterations, or sprints, and progress is measured daily.
+iv) Scrum: Development takes place over a series of short iterations, or sprints, and progress is measured daily.
 Scrum is more suited to small projects.

 All RAD techniques are well suited to category 3 but not to Category 1 and 2 due to lack of a formal procedural approach.

 ### Conclusion and Future
+SDLC can evolve and borrow from other spheres such as behavior analysis, time management, and business management.
+Agile is based on behavior analysis.
+Suggestions are made for a central repository of SDLC models which can help project development in a number of ways.

+This paper introduces Rapid Application Development, a few methodologies and comparisons to traditional models.
+The advantages in temrs of speed and change requirement handling is explained.
+It forms the basis for how and when to choose such models and when to avoid them for various reasons.

+Improvements: There could be more of a comparison between models, based on metrics, or a clearer list of advantages and disadvantages.